ZuBB/grunt-git-them-all/README.md

 * It used to not support run of git commands in custom path.
 I come with a PR, but ... it was bad.
 Other guy did a better one, but it still requires one more option to have all that work.
 * I needed to run a command that was not supported by that plugin.
 I came with PR, but ... it does not have tests (yea, I am lazy a bit)
 * I needed to run a command that was supported by that plugin.
-And ... (you are right, I faced smth wrong even here) its done a bit wrong and does not support adding new options
+And ... (you are right, I faced with smth wrong even here) its done a bit wrong and does not support adding new options

 Ok, lets try to find some pros for that plugin.
 It supports dozen of tasks/commands which have tons of options.
 All that crowd turns into words and than into final string with word 'git' at start.
 And only after that its being invoked.
 Still as a shell command.

 What the reason to go around if you just need 1 simple thing?
 I think most of that buzz is useless there.
-Key of my plugin is next: **just write command that and get what you need**
+Key of my plugin is next: **just write command and get what you need**

 ## Getting Started
 This plugin requires Grunt `~0.4.0`